tillson/git-hound/README.md

 Check out this [blog post](https://tillsongalloway.com/finding-sensitive-information-on-github/) for more details on use cases and methodologies.

 ## Flags
+GitHound makes it easy to find exposed API keys on GitHub using pattern matching, targetted querying, and a robust scoring system.
 ```
 Usage:
   githound [flags]

 Flags:
+      --query string         A query stiing (alternativ, pass through stdin)
       --config-file string   Supply the path to a config file.
-      --debug                   Enables verbose debug logging.
+      --json                 Print results in JSON format
+      --rules string         Path to a list of regexes or a GitLeaks rules folder.
+      -h, --help                 help for githound

+      --pages int            Maximum pages to search per query (default 100)
+      --github-repo          Search in a specific Github Repo only.
+      --fast                 Skip file grepping and only return search preview
+      --all-results          Print all results, even if they do not contain secrets
+      --many-results         Search >100 pages with results sorting hack

       --dig-commits          Dig through commit history to find more secrets (CPU intensive).
       --dig-files            Dig through the repo's files to find more secrets (CPU intensive).
+      --threads int          Threads to dig with (default 20)```

+      --results-only         Only print match strings.
+      --search-type api      Search interface (api or `ui`).
+API requires api_key in config, UI requires username/password

+      --otp-code string      Github account 2FA token used for sign-in.
+(Only use if you have 2FA enabled on your account via authenticator app)

+      --query-file string    A file containing a list of subdomains (or other queries).
       --filtered-only        Only print filtered results (language files)
-      --github-repo             Search in a specific Github Repo only.
-  -h, --help                    help for githound
-      --json                    Print results in JSON format
-      --language-file string    Supply your own list of languages to search (java, python).
-      --legacy                  Use the legacy search method.
-      --many-results            Search >100 pages with filtering hack
+      --debug                Enables verbose debug logging.

       --no-api-keys          Don't search for generic API keys.
       --no-files             Don't search for interesting files.
       --no-gists             Don't search Gists
       --no-keywords          Don't search for built-in keywords
       --no-repos             Don't search repos
       --no-scoring           Don't use scoring to filter out false positives.
-      --otp-code string         Github account 2FA token used for sign-in.
-(Only use if you have 2FA enabled on your account via authenticator app)
-      --pages int               Maximum pages to search per query (default 100)
-      --regex-file string       Path to a list of regexes. (default "rules.toml")
-      --results-only            Only print match strings.
-      --subdomain-file string   A file containing a list of subdomains (or other queries).
-      --threads int             Threads to dig with (default 20)
 ```

 ## Development